Projects per year

 - law of the sea

-Realizing the objectives of public international environmental law through private contracts: the need for a dialogue with private international law scholarsMorgera, E. & Gillies, L., 26 Jul 2018, Linkages and Boundaries in Private and Public International Law.
-Ruiz Abou-Nigm, V., McCall Smith, K. & French, D. (eds.).
-London, 17 p.
+Realising the objectives of public international environmental law through private contracts: the need for a dialogue with private international law scholarsMorgera, E. & Gillies, L., 26 Jul 2018, Linkages and Boundaries in Private and Public International Law.
+Ruiz Abou-Nigm, V., McCall-Smith, K. & French, D. (eds.).
+1st ed.
+London, p.
+175–198 17 p.

 Research output: Chapter in Book/Report/Conference proceeding › Chapter